mayitreya/ryujinx-configurator/README.md

 pip3 install -r requirements.txt
 ```

-**4. Compile Compile the script into a single executable file.**
+**4. Compile the script into a single executable file.**
 ```bash
 pyinstaller --onefile --noconsole --name "Ryujinx Config Tool" main.py
 ```

-The executable will be located in the dist/ folder.
-You should copy that to the same directory as Ryujinx's Config.json file, wherever that may be for you.
+The executable will be located in the `dist/` folder.
+You should copy the executable to the same directory as Ryujinx's Config.json file, wherever that may be for you.
 An easy way to check is to open Ryujinx (in desktop mode), then `File > Open Ryujinx Folder` and it should be there.
 Just paste your executable in that same place as Config.json.

 # Setup in Steam
 1. Open Steam in Desktop Mode.
 2. Navigate to Games > Add a Non-Steam Game.
 3. Browse and select the Ryujinx Config Tool executable from the Ryujinx folder (where you should have pasted the executable earlier :D).

+**As of now, I seem to be running into a glitch with adding non-Steam games on Linux, it happens on both Steam Deck and my personal Linux PC.
+Keep reading to find out how to fix this!**

 Return to Gaming Mode (or Big Picture Mode) so that you can launch the app.
-Also, it probably goes without mentioning, but you should connect your controllers to your device (Steam Deck, PC, whatever it is) by now.
+Also, it probably goes without mentioning, but you should connect your controllers to your device (Steam Deck, PC, whatever it is) by now, and make sure Steam controller input is properly configured.

 ## Controls